Single touch payroll is coming – what do you need to know to be ready? How does it affect your business?

 4) Is this a good or bad thing for my business?

 The government is basically forcing businesses to digitalise.
 While we know many businesses are resistant to change, evidence shows that companies who embrace today’s new technologies fare best.
-It will probably mean investing money into a new single touch payroll enabled software if you haven’t already, such as MYOB, Xero or Quickbooks, but switching over will make your business more efficient and give you a competitive edge.
+It will probably mean investing money into a new STP enabled software if you haven’t already, such as MYOB, Xero or Quickbooks, but switching over will make your business more efficient and give you a competitive edge.

-Many small employers have already taken up single touch payroll reporting and they have provided positive feedback that it makes payroll reporting easier.
+Many small employers have already taken up STP reporting and they have provided positive feedback that STP makes payroll reporting easier.

 The process of taking on new employees may be easier, as the TFN declaration and choice of super fund can be completed online by new employees and automatically reported to the ATO — note that it is optional for the employer to offer the service and optional for the employee to use the service (the existing paper forms will remain available)